-This page is dedicated to helping clients understand some of the terminology found on our bids, and also help understand some of the recommended processes better.
+This page is dedicated to Helping Our Clients Understand Some of the Terminology found on our bids, and also help understand some of the Recommended Processes we Provide.

 Treads and Risers: